 Simply put, the right lens is the one that does what you need it to.
 In general, longer telephoto lenses are the choice of wildlife and bird photographers.
 Birders can never have enough focal length.

 For larger animals, the 300-500mm range seems to be about the best compromise.
-For outdoor photographers, 300mm is the long end, but I’ve seen a lot of great landscapes shot with longer telephoto lenses, too.
+For hunting photography, a 300mm is the long end, but I’ve seen a lot of great landscapes shot with longer telephoto lenses, too.

 If you primarily photograph things like people, camping, hunting, hiking, or you think you really just need a “walk around” lens, the middle-range zooms are the best option.

 Keep in mind that primes are always sharper and faster focusing than zooms.
 Larger aperture primes also allow more light to enter, making them better for lowlight hunting photography.
 They are more expensive, but they produce sharper, more accurate image files and are the choice of most professional wildlife and outdoor photographers.